Xcordis/staticNodeList/readme.md

 This project is a static linked list in C++.
 Its data structure is a double linked list.
 The reason for adopting this data structure is that many functions can be realized, and the time complexity is O(1).
-Of course, the current program still has a problem, that is, how to reuse the pop-up space.

 ## cmake
 1. cmake -B build